Canadian Health Measures Survey (CHMS)

 This methodology does not apply to this survey program.

 In terms of data accuracy, for the full sample, the survey aims at producing unbiased national estimates with a coefficient of variation (c.v.) of 16.5% or less for each of the 5 age groups (6-11, 12-19, 20-39, 40-59, and 60-79) by sex and for 3-5 year olds of both sexes combined.
-Examples of estimations and accuracy measures (c.v.) for physical measures done at the mobile examination center (body mass index), for a selected non-environmental measure on blood (High-density lipoprotein cholesterol) for the full sample and for selected laboratory measures for the fasted subsample and the fatty acids subsample can be seen at the link below - " Additional documentation-Data accuracy".
+Examples of estimations and accuracy measures (c.v.) based on the full sample are provided for physical measures done at the mobile examination center (body mass index, ratio of forced expiratory volume), for a selected non-environmental measure on blood (High-density lipoprotein cholesterol) and for a selected environmental contaminant measure on blood (lead).
+As well estimations and accuracy measures are provided for the various subsamples: the fasted subsample (glucose), the fatty acids subsample (omega 3 index), the urine fluoride subsample (fluoride adjusted for creatinine), the blood volatile organic compounds subsample (total xylenes), the activity monitor subsample (average time spent sedentary), the acrylamide subsample (acrylamide hemoglobin adduct), the methyl mercury subsample (methyl mercury) and the urine environmental contaminants subsample (dimethylarsinic acid adjusted for urine creatinine).
+They can be seen at the link below - " Additional documentation-Data accuracy".

 The response rate for the full sample of the Canadian Health Measures Survey (CHMS) is derived in the following manner.
 Of the 7,792 in-scope dwellings, 5,956 agreed to provide information on the composition of the household, for a household response rate of 76.4 %.
 From these respondent households, 8,200 persons were selected (one or two persons per household) to participate in the survey, of whom 7,503 responded to the questionnaire, for a response rate of 91.5%.
 Of these persons, 5,794 then reported to the CHMS mobile examination center (MEC) for physical measurements, for a response rate of 77.2 %.
 At the Canadian level, a combined response rate of 53.7 % was observed for cycle 4 of the CHMS.
 It is important to note that the combined response rate is not obtained by multiplying the response rates at the person and household levels (or questionnaire level and the MEC level), since two persons were selected in some households.